visky2001/spreadlove-viral/README.md

 # spreadlove-viral
-copy this repo to spread love like a virus to infect us all &lt;3
+fork this repo to spread love like a virus to infect us all &lt;3